microbecode/zk-identity-onramp/RESEARCH.md

 Started parsing the JWT payload.

 Good progress on base64 decoding.
 It was pointed out that I could use https://github.com/o1-labs/o1js-bindings/blob/main/crypto/bigint-helpers.ts#L101 for performance reasons, but I never got that working.
 With some help from ChatGPT I got base64 decoding working without that library, so it's probably not very efficient currently.
 But it works.

+## 24.4.

+Started JSON parsing to get data out of the decoded JWT payload.

+It was suggested to me to use https://github.com/gretzke/zkApp-data-types/blob/main/src/jsonParsing.ts but it turns out that's 2 years old and not compatible anymore.
+I tried fixing it but failed.
+Talked with the creator and he said he's not maintaining it anymore.
+Well that's a bummer.
+Have to try to figure out something else.